 As a charitable social enterprise, GLL (Greenwich Leisure Limited) was formed in 1993 to run a broad range of community services, including five libraries which it manages in partnership with local councils.
 Delivering quality services across a library network of this size can be a challenge.
 Every area is unique and local communities want different things from their library.

 Education Software Solutions (ESS) Soprano library management solution has been working behind the scenes for decades, providing the information GLL needs to ensure its libraries continually evolve and today they attract more visitors than any other library service in the UK.

 For example, GLL’s ‘hublet’ scheme enables visitors to use tablet devices in libraries to access the internet in relaxed seating, rather than using a fixed PC.
-These are really popular and give citizens a whole new experience of going to the library, as Diana Edmonds, national libraries director at GLL explains.
+These are really popular and give citizens a whole new experience of going to the library, as GLL's national libraries director explains.

 “Our hublets can be reserved online, allowing people to come in and search for books and use our online newspapers and magazines from our extensive digital library, without being confined to a desk or PC.

 “Visitors can scroll through the digital catalogue while they wander around freely browsing the shelves, quickly find a book on a topic they’re interested in or even relax in a chair by the window while they catch up with the latest headlines in an online newspaper.

 “The LMS ensures the catalogue is always up to date, making it easier for visitors to get the most from their library and saving hours of time for staff.
 It’s a great way to encourage people to come along and access our services.”

 The LMS links seamlessly with the RFID (Radio Frequency Identification) system used in GLL libraries too.
 So when the customer has found the books they need on the shelf, they can issue them without having to wait for staff to help.